VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 The web application sends commands to the write model through a command bus.
 This command bus is an infrastructure element that provides reliable messaging.
-In this scenario, the bus is configured to operate in point-to-point mode, so the messages sent from the web application are delivered asynchronously to a single destination.
+In this scenario, the bus delivers messages asynchronously and once only to a single recipient.

 The **RegistrationController** class can send a number of commands to the write model in response to user interaction: